KaboSekoto/Cybersecurity-1st-week-running-Kali-linux-on-Virtualbox/README.md

 This project documents my first practical cybersecurity laboratory exercise.

-The objective was to build a virtual cybersecurity laboratory environment for penetration-testing and ethical-hacking practice by deploying **Kali Linux v2026.2** using **Oracle VirtualBox v7.2**.
+The objective is to build a virtual cybersecurity laboratory environment for penetration testing and ethicalhacking practice by deploying **Kali Linux v2026.2** using **Oracle VirtualBox v7.2**.

 The project provided practical experience with: